To Pimp a Butterfly: Background

 On February 28, 2014, Kendrick Lamar first revealed the plans to release a follow-up to his second studio album, Good Kid, M.A.A.D City (2012), during an interview with Billboard.
 Between the releases of Good Kid, M.A.A.D City and To Pimp a Butterfly, Lamar traveled to South Africa.
 Touring the country  and visiting historic sites such as Nelson Mandela's jail cell on Robben Island heavily influenced the direction of the record and led to Lamar scrapping "two or three albums worth of material".

-Co-producer Sounwave spoke on Lamar's visit, saying, "I remember he [Lamar] took a trip to [South] Africa and something in his mind just clicked.
+Co-producer Sounwave spoke on Lamar's visit, saying, "I remember [Lamar] took a trip to [South] Africa and something in his mind just clicked.
 For me, that's when this album really started."
 Regarding his visit to South Africa, Lamar said, "I felt like I belonged in Africa.
 I saw all the things that I wasn't taught.
 Probably one of the hardest things to do is put [together] a concept on how beautiful a place can be, and tell a person this while they're still in the ghettos of Compton.
 I wanted to put that experience in the music."
 In addition, Lamar said, "The idea was to make a record that reflected all complexions of black women.
 There's a separation between the light and the dark skin because it's just in our nature to do so, but we're all black.
 This concept came from South Africa and I saw all these different colors speaking a beautiful language."